horaios/fedora-coreos-example/README.md

 certificates for the `hello-world` Butane configuration.
 During the script run the latest stable CoreOS version will be downloaded, verified, and uploaded to the default vSphere/vCenter template library.
-Once done, the template item will be deployed as `hello-world` VM with the hardware specification derived from the `resources.json` and the Ignition configuraton applied.
+Once done, the template item will be deployed as `hello-world` VM with the hardware specification derived from the `resources.json` and the Ignition configuration applied.
 In the end the VM will be powered on and start the provisioning process.

 ```bash
 export GOVC_URL='vcenter.example.local'